tvv-lippu-ja-maksujarjestelma-oy/waltti-apc-anonymization-plan/anonymization-source.md

 ### Attack attempt: Sampling one stop

-If an attacker gets the anonymizer to repeatedly sample the `OccupancyStatus` value from the same headcount, they could accurately form the shape of the binomial distribution for any `OccupancyStatus` value transition for any stop.
+If an attacker gets the anonymizer to repeatedly sample the `OccupancyStatus` value derived from the same headcount, they could accurately infer the headcount from the shape of the distribution for any `OccupancyStatus` value transition for any stop.

 Thus we will sample the probability distribution only once for each departure from a stop or passing of a stop.